wp-plugins/sz-google/readme.txt

 <a href="http://goo.gl/wz6ZV">Deutsch</a>

 = You can see a demo before the installation? =
 Yes, we have made available demonstration of the pages where the plugin installed to view the latest version of WordPress available at the moment.
-You can visit the specific web page <a href="http://goo.gl/oRoahu">SZ-Google Demo</a> to display many components in live demo.
+You can visit the specific web page <a href="http://goo.gl/oRoahu">Google for WordPress Demo</a> to display many components in live demo.

 = All these functions in a single plugin affect performance? = The plugin was written in separate modules that are activated only on request.
 This allows saving both memory of CPU, obviously if all functions are activated the plugin needs resources, however senpre less than installing a high number of different plugins.